South Korea or officially the Republic of Korea.

 The flag of South Korea, also known as the Taegukgi, the flag consists

-The white background is a traditional color in Korean culture represents peace and purity.
+The white background is a traditional color in Korean culture that represents peace and purity.

 ☷ represents earth, summer, west, courtesy, mother, earth, vitality.